lexibank/crossandean/README.md

-# CLDF dataset derived from Blum et al.'s "Una aproximación filolingüística a la clasificación interna del Quechua" from 2021
+# CLDF dataset derived from Blum et al.'s "A phylolinguistic classification of the Quechua language family" from 2023

 ## How to cite

 If you use these data please cite
 - the original source
   > Blum, Frederic and Barrientos Ugarte, Carlos and Poirier, Zoe and Ingunza, Adriano.
-Forthcoming.
-Una aproximación filolingüística a la clasificación interna del Quechua.
-Talk to be presented at Red Europea para los Estudios Andinos, Tübingen.
+Accepted.
+A phylolinguistic classification of the Quechua language family. _Indiana_.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description